sdphm80/ChaturbateRooomFilter/README.md

 # ChaturbateRooomFilter

 Chaturbate is an Adult website for those 18 years and older to connect, share seuxually explicit webcams, and offer tips to eachother in the form of tokens.

-I created this JavaScript tool for myself to filter Chaturbate rooms to suite **my prefernce** of finding people to chat / flirt with.
-It works by hiding rooms that are not my prefered gender, are outside of the age range I like or who ONLY want tokens.
+I created this JavaScript tool for myself to filter Chaturbate rooms to suite **my prefernce** in finding people to chat / flirt with.

-The tool also adds a "Hide Room" when you hover over the thumbnail of a room.

-> :warning: To use or modify this tool you will need to be comfortable working with Javascript.
-> The tool has almost no user interface, so to changes the filters you must alter the code itself.
+It works by hiding filtering out rooms that are not outside of my prefered gender, age range or are only geared toward getting more tokens.
+It also adds a __Hide Room__  button on room thumbnails.

-## Current Room Filter Rules
+## Room Filter Rules - Hides rooms that:

-Below is a summary of the filter rules that are applied.
-There is no user interface so if you want to changes these filters you will need to do so yourself in the javascript code.

-### Hide any rooms that:

 - Have a subject with the words "private", "pvt" or "goal"
 - Have a subject asking for more than 200 tokcnes